 Basically, the way to get rid of stress acne is to find the stress-reduction techniques that work best for you.
 Here are eight simple ideas to give you a head start.

-1. Journal for five to 10 minutes a day.
-Writing down your thoughts, fears and worries can be a great way to let them go, especially at the end of each day.
+Writing down your thoughts for five to 10 minutes a day, fears and worries can be a great way to let them go, especially at the end of each day.